Duchenne Dash: Dash Around the World FAQs

 When do I pay my registration fee?

-Our online registration platform will be launched in January 2021 and you will be able to pay for registration fee via this platform.
-You will also be requested to submit event registration form and a complete a heath questionnaire.
+You will pay for your registration fee upon sign up here.
+You will also be required to submit an event registration form and a heath questionnaire.

 Do I have to fundraise?